stojkovic-a/Elixir-tutorial/README_ENG.md

 ### Getting Started with Elixir:

-Before diving into the project demonstration, let's explore a simple "Hello World" demonstartion using Elixir processes.
+Before diving into the project demonstration, let's explore a simple "Hello World" demonstration using Elixir processes.
 This will help you understand the basics of how processes work in Elixir.
 ```elixir
 defmodule HelloWorld do
   def greet do